riveraluis/FBUInternProject/README.md

-# FBU Final Intern Project - Furniture Buy/Sell App
+# FBU Final Intern Project - Furnishare

-Furniture Buy/Sell App is a mobile commerce app that connects students of the same college and facilitates the process of selling furniture and household items.
+Furnishare is a mobile commerce app that connects students of the same college and facilitates the process of finding furniture and household items for sale.

 ## MVP:

-- User can log in/out and sign up with school email
-- User should be able to search for an item specifying desired criteria
-- User can post an item for sale
+[X] User can log in/out and sign up with school email [X] User should be able to search for an item specifying desired criteria [X] User can post an item for sale
-- User can view their profile as well as others
+[X] User can view their profile as well as others
-- User can see posts on timeline and refresh for new feed
+[X] User can see posts on timeline and refresh for new feed

 ## Stretch Stories

-- Different algorithms to sort search results (ie - chronological)
-- Direct messaging
+[X] Direct messaging
-- Implementing Venmo API for in-app transactions
-- Endless scrolling
+[ ] Endless scrolling
-- Bio for each user
+[X] Bio for each user
+[X] Profile pictures
-- Adding more animations and styling/colors
+[ ] Adding more animations and styling/colors
-- Commenting on posts
+[ ] Commenting on posts
+[ ] Create Post details activity when post is selected

 ## Format: